My Animal History

 In 2006 I no longer had my own Bellydance school (although I started it up again in 2013).
 My classes were scattered all over Sydney, and therefore raising money through a performance evening was no longer an option.

-My friend Anneliese Helmy and I joined forces and made hundreds of bandana collars (see Jake modelling one in the photo on the right) to give to shelters.
+A student of mine and I joined forces to make hundreds of bandana collars (see Jake modelling one in the photo on the right) to give to shelters.
 The shelters could either give the collars away with each adopted dog as a house-warming gift, or sell them to make some extra (and much-needed) money - whichever they thought would serve their work better.

 To see the article that appeared in the Southern Courier in 2006 about the bandana collars Anneliese and I made, click on: Dandy Diamond Dogs.